Siddington Trust Limited Safeguarding Statement of Policy and Procedures

 Mobile number: 07816 084335

-4.4 Should both the DNP and their Deputy be uncontactable then the Trustee, staff member or volunteer concerned shall make a referral of the incident direct to the Children/Adult Safeguarding Services.
+4.4 Should both the DNP and their deputy be uncontactable then the trustee, staff member or volunteer concerned shall make a referral of the incident direct to the Children/Adult Safeguarding Services.
 (See Appendix 1 for initial Victim Interaction Guidance and Appendix 2 for contact details and procedure on making a referral to Safeguarding Services.)

 4.5 The role and responsibilities of the DNP are to: